This Cream Cheese Pie Crust has only 5 ingredients, needs no added liquid, and produces a tender, flaky crust. Sound easy? It is.

 After 15 minutes, place into the oven and bake for 25 minutes.
 You now have a par-baked pie crust that can be used for your favorite pie.

 - 4 ounces cream cheese cold and cubed

-- 1 stick unsalted better cold and cubed
+- 1 stick unsalted butter cold and cubed

 - 1 ½ cups all purpose flour

 - ½ teaspoon table salt

 Place the flour, sugar, and salt in the bowl of a food processor and pulse a few times to mix.

 Pulse until the dough begins to form a ball.